 Jocko explains: “It just means, “Have a backup plan.”
 If you have two of something, you will break or lose one and end up with one remaining: if you have one, you will break or lose it and be screwed.”

 A more common way of putting it is “better to have and not need than to need and not have.”
 In working with technicians who go out to take service calls, they have a van full of tools and commonly used items for these exact cases.
 If you question whether to bring it or not, you should bring it.

 Start to answer the questions before they are asked.
 This approach will help you think of the things necessary to complete the job.
 Someone will report a leaking sprinkler system or faucet.
 Think of the common instances which would cause this to happen.

-A faulty sprinkler head, a hole in the line, a seal is broken, and so on are all possibilities.
-Rather than wait to get out there to see what the issue is, you will be prepared for all common instances and have the appropriate tools necessary to fix immediately.
+A faulty sprinkler head, a hole in the line, a broken seal, and so on are all possibilities.
+Rather than wait to get out there to see what the issue is, you will be prepared for all common instances and have the appropriate tools necessary to fix them immediately.

 On a broader scale, Jocko specifies “single points of failure” in your business.
 If a particular contract is terminated, can your company survive?
 Are you relying too heavily on one revenue stream?
 Remember, if you have one, you have none.